 Here’s a good primer on learning to breathe from the diaphragm (sometimes also called “belly-breathing”).

 Simple Breathing Exercise 1

-In this breathing exercise, will inhale once but in three parts, and then you will exhale once but also in three parts.
+In this breathing exercise, will inhale once and then exhale once, but do each in three parts.

-- Fill the rib cage; feel each and every space in-between the ribs become wider (for a few more seconds)
+- Fill the rib cage, feeling each and every space in-between the ribs become wider (for a few more seconds)

-- Release through your nose from your chest
+- Release that breath through your nose from your chest (for a few seconds)

 Simple Breathing Exercise 2

 In this breathing exercise, you will focus on calming your breath and mind.